 Step 3: Get started

-Just 33% of employers have a written policy or guidance to help them reduce stress, and less than half of employers have a proactive wellbeing strategy1.
+Just 33% of employers have a written policy or guidance to help them reduce stress, and 41% of employers have a more reactive than proactive wellbeing strategy1.
 Putting mental health and wellbeing on the agenda, and defining your approach is an important part of the process.
 Prioritising mental health and wellbeing with a well thought out plan or policy demonstrates accountability and sends a clear message about your business’ approach.
 Check out our ‘Creating a mental health and wellbeing policy’ to get started and we’ll help cement it as part of the follow-up consultations mentioned above.

 Step 4: Prevent and manage absence